-The funding sourced by CS group is part of an Asset-Liability Management ('ALM') strategy aimed at maintaining a funding structure with long term stable funding sources being in excess of illiquid assets.
-CS primarily funds the balance sheet through core customer deposits, long-term debt and shareholders' equity.
+The funding sourced by UBS Group is part of an liquidity and funding strategy aimed at maintaining a funding structure with long term stable funding sources being in excess of illiquid assets.
+UBS Group primarily funds the balance sheet through core customer deposits, long-term debt and shareholders' equity.